Loadstar (duo)

-Loadstar is music production duo from Bristol, United Kingdom.
-They produced predominantly drum and bass however they worked in other genres such as dubstep and electro.
+Loadstar were a music production duo from Bristol, United Kingdom.
+They produced mainly drum and bass, while also working in other genres such as dubstep and electro.
 The duo consisted of Gavin "Xample" Harris and Nick "Lomax" Hill.
 They previously produced under the alias Xample & Lomax.

 Career

 2007–2009: Record deal and formation

 The two artists met while Bristol-born Xample was studying sociology at Liverpool University.
 Lomax was one-third of the production trio Holdtight at the time.
 Xample booked Holdtight for a drum and bass event, and Lomax moved to Bristol shortly afterwards.
 Xample sent some tracks to Andy C via instant message, and soon afterwards was signed to his label RAM Records.

 The duo's first release was the track "The Latter" which was released on 28 May 2007.
 It featured as a B-side to Xample's track "Lowdown" and was released on RAM Records.
 Their second collaboration was "Contra" (released as a single on 2 February 2009).
 Throughout 2009 they shared studio space and began to release more material together.